iods/magento2-connect/README.md

 Description
 -----------

-A very entrance level Magento 2 theme for using as a boilerplate setup when developing.
-This includes all the default files needed for registering the theme as well as a few components for understanding the overall Magento 2 theme structure.
+A basic, introductory level module for providing default configs for modules provides the resources for various modules across the same namespace or developer.

 Requirements